-The IT edit of the best restaurants and bars in Los Angeles.
+The International Traveller edit of the best restaurants and bars in Los Angeles.

 The food scene in Los Angeles is saturated with endless choices to satisfy myriad tastes and budgets, from fine dining to food trucks.